(Jump to Harrogate

 to traffic-free.
 A triangle of land here includes Bilton Fields,

 Bilton Beck, and the Nidd Gorge.
-The Nidderdale Greenway walking and
+The Nidderdale Greenway walking

-cycling route crosses Bilton Lane on its way north to Ripley.
+and cycling route crosses Bilton Lane on its way north to Ripley.

-The Nidderdale Greenway and Bilton Lane are used for walking and
+The Nidderdale Greenway and Bilton Lane are used for

 It may be that in the past, development happened without much